 “Know thyself” is one of the great admonitions of all time.
 Before you start investing, it's a good idea to take a look at yourself and understand the level of risk you can handle.
 Once you understand your risk tolerance, you'll make better investing decisions — including knowing when to leave well enough alone.

 First, assess your financial risk tolerance.
 This is all about the numbers.
 How much risk can your financial situation handle?
 Basically, you ask yourself how much you can afford to lose.

-If you have extra money sitting around, you might be able to play with a riskier asset, since it might not matter if you lose your capital.
-However, if you don't have a lot of money to lose, and if you have a set amount that you invest regularly, stick to the less complex investments, and use dollar cost averaging to help you build wealth over time.
+If you have extra money, you can play with a riskier asset since it might not matter if you lose your capital.
+However, if you don't have a lot of money to lose and have a set amount that you invest regularly, stick to the less complex investments and use dollar cost averaging to help you build wealth over time.

-When considering an investment, it also makes sense to look at how long the money will be tied up.
+When considering an investment, looking at how long the money will be tied up makes sense.
 It's usually a good idea to invest for the long term with the help of a tax-advantaged retirement account, but you have to realize that the money you use this way is going to be less accessible to you for a set period of time.
-If you are trying to build up a nest egg, this is actually a good thing; you will be less tempted to withdraw the money.
+If you are trying to build a nest egg, this is a good thing; you will be less tempted to withdraw the money.
 Just make sure that your efforts don't put your current finances in jeopardy.